graysky2/xscreensaver-aerial/README.md

 * xscreensaver

 # Installation
+## Users of Arch Linux
 Arch Linux users may simply download the PKGBUILD from the AUR (below) and build as usual.
 Follow the post install instructions.

+## Users of other distros
-Users of other distros MUST complete these 3 steps manually.
+Users of other distros can manually complete these 3 steps:

-download the expected video content manually.
-The script expects all 34 of them to be installed to /opt/ATV4 which should be world-readabled.
+Download the expected video content manually as the screensaver expects all 34 of them to be installed to `/opt/ATV4` which should be world-readable.
 You may use the following to little script to obtain the videos and save them to this location.
+Make sure that you have `wget` installed prior to running the script:
 ```
 #!/bin/sh
 # run this from /opt/ATV4 which you created and assigned 755 premissions manually